vyos/vyos-documentation/docs/documentation.rst

    documentation.

-VyOS documentation is written in reStructuredText and generated to Read the Docs pages with Sphinx, as per the Python tradition, as well as PDF files for offline use through LaTeX.
+VyOS documentation is written in reStructuredText and generated to Read the Docs pages with Sphinx, as per the Python tradition.
 We welcome all sorts of contributions to the documentation.
 Not just new additions but also corrections to existing documentation.

 The documentation source is kept in the Git repository at https://github.com/vyos/vyos-documentation and you can follow the instructions in the README.md_ to build and test your changes.

-You can either install Sphinx (and TeX Live for PDF output) and build the documentation locally, or use the Dockerfile_ to build it in a container.
+You can either install Sphinx and build the documentation locally, or use the Dockerfile_ to build it in a container.

 Guidelines
 ==========